ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 * `accessToken` - Access token for the authorization endpoint.
 * `refreshConfig` - Configurations for refreshing the access token.
+  * `refreshUrl` - Refresh token URL for the refresh token server.
+  * `refreshToken` - Refresh token for the refresh token server.
+  * `clientId` - Client ID for authentication with the authorization endpoint.
+  * `clientSecret` - Client secret for authentication with the authorization endpoint.
+  * `scopes` - Scope of the access request.
+  * `credentialBearer` - How authentication credentials are sent to the authorization endpoint.
+  * `clientConfig` - HTTP client configurations which calls the authorization endpoint.
 * `clockSkewInSeconds` - Clock skew in seconds.
 * `retryRequest` - Retry the request if the initial request returns a 401 response.
 * `credentialBearer` - How authentication credentials are sent to the authorization endpoint.